 The Michigan Tech Fund (the "Fund") is a Michigan not-for-profit organization established to raise, receive, and maintain funds to use or apply the whole or any part of the income therefrom or the principal thereof exclusively to promote the best interest, purposes, and objectives of Michigan Technological University (the "University" or "MTU").
 The Fund is a discretely presented component unit of the University.
+As of July 2, 2012, the Fund entered into an arrangement with the University in which Fund employees became University employees.
+The Fund will reimburse the University for expenses associated with those employees.
 The Fund is organized under the provisions of the Michigan Corporation Act (Act 327, PA of 1931) as amended.
 The Fund has been granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.